JCAdkins/REST/twitter/README.md

 ```

 ### `GET     users/@{username}/mentions`
 Retrieves all (non-deleted) tweets in which the user with the given username is mentioned.
-The tweets should appear in reverse-chronological order.
-If no active user with that username exists, an error should be sent in lieu of a response.
+The tweets will appear in reverse-chronological order.
+If no active user with that username exists, an error will be sent in lieu of a response.

-A user is considered "mentioned" by a tweet if the tweet has `content` and the user's username appears in that content following a `@`.

 #### Response
 ```javascript